dkshuster/Static-Charts/ImpliedCFDSample/README.md

 =========================

 ## Overview
-CFD chart showing the last 6 months auto calculated from todays date.
+CFD chart showing the last 6 months of the Implied Portfolio Item state.
+The date increments auto calculated to start 6 months prior to todays date.

 ![image](https://user-images.githubusercontent.com/11684391/183958512-7e7523d3-964c-4ce1-bcd0-6a8cda4ef3be.png)